\n\n

 What Is Hongkong Land's $6.4 Billion Singapore Fund Vehicle?

-If you are an institutional investor or high-net-worth individual allocating capital to Asia commercial property in 2024 and 2025, this matters directly.
+If you are an institutional custodian or high-net-worth individual allocating capital to Asia commercial property in 2024 and 2025, this matters directly.
 Hongkong Land's fund structure offers a new route into Grade A commercial assets in Singapore and potentially other gateway cities without requiring direct property acquisition.
-The platform is expected to lower the effective entry threshold for institutional co-investors while giving Hongkong Land a recurring fee income stream that reduces its dependence on development profits and rental income alone.
+The platform is expected to lower the effective entry threshold for institutional co-custodians while giving Hongkong Land a recurring fee income stream that reduces its dependence on development gains and rental income alone.

 Why Is Hongkong Land Expanding Into Fund Management Now?